IgniteUI/igniteui-xplat-docs/doc/en/components/inputs/checkbox.md

 ---
-title: $Platform$ Checkbox Component | $ProductName$
+title: {Platform} Checkbox Component | {ProductName}
-_description: Learn how to use the $Platform$ Checkbox Component to add checkboxes and enable checked, unchecked or indeterminate state for end-users.
+_description: Learn how to use the {Platform} Checkbox Component to add checkboxes and enable checked, unchecked or indeterminate state for end-users.
-_keywords: $ProductName$, UI controls, $Platform$ widgets, web widgets, UI widgets, $Platform$, Native $Platform$ Components Suite, Native $Platform$ Controls, Native $Platform$ Components Library, $Platform$ Checkbox components, $Platform$ Checkbox controls
+_keywords: {ProductName}, UI controls, {Platform} widgets, web widgets, UI widgets, {Platform}, Native {Platform} Components Suite, Native {Platform} Controls, Native {Platform} Components Library, {Platform} Checkbox components, {Platform} Checkbox controls
 mentionedTypes: ['Checkbox', 'Form']
 ---

-# $Platform$ Checkbox Overview
+# {Platform} Checkbox Overview

-The $Platform$ Checkbox is a component that lets you add checkboxes to your $Platform$ apps.
+The {Platform} Checkbox is a component that lets you add checkboxes to your {Platform} apps.
 It behaves as a standard HTML checkbox, enabling users to select basic checked and unchecked states or an additional indeterminate state.
-You also get full control over the styling of the $Platform$ checkbox component and ability to use it with forms.
+You also get full control over the styling of the {Platform} checkbox component and ability to use it with forms.

 ## Checkbox Example

 <code-view style="height: 100px"
            data-demos-base-url="{environment:demosBaseUrl}"
-           iframe-src="{environment:demosBaseUrl}/inputs/checkbox-overview" alt="$Platform$ Checkbox Example"
+           iframe-src="{environment:demosBaseUrl}/inputs/checkbox-overview" alt="{Platform} Checkbox Example"
            github-src="inputs/checkbox/overview">
 </code-view>